 - QR support for touch-free payments at stores

-- You can buy crypto from as little as $1
+- You can buy crypto for as little as $1

-Zelle is a result of top US banks and credit unions' P2P payment app development cooperation.
+Zelle results from cooperation between top US banks and credit unions' P2P payment app development.
 Like other apps listed here, it offers a simple way to send funds to friends and family.
 Transfers are swift and go directly from a bank account to a bank account.

 If you use the services of a bank or credit union that supports Zelle, your online banking app will already have it.
 If not, you can download the app to send money to enrolled Zelle users.